Telus Mobility: LTE

-LTE service for Telus launched on February 10, 2012 through a partnership with Bell.
-Telus advertises this network as having download speeds of up to 110 Mbit/s and its LTE Advanced network as having download speeds up to 225 Mbit/s.
+LTE service for TELUS launched on February 10, 2012, through a partnership with Bell.
+TELUS advertises this network as having download speeds of up to 110 Mbit/s and its LTE Advanced network as having download speeds up to 225 Mbit/s.

 As of August 2016, LTE coverage reaches most of Canada's population, but there are gaps in coverage in smaller communities and between communities, where TELUS' HSPA+ network is available, but its LTE network is not available.
 Steinbach, MB (population 13,500) is the largest Canadian community without LTE coverage from TELUS.
 Except near Canada's largest metropolitan areas, contiguous LTE coverage does not exist between communities.

-Bell Mobility, which shares towers and coverage with Telus, intends to expand LTE coverage to 98% of the Canadian population by the end of 2016.
-As a consequence, Telus' coverage will similarly expand.
-In April 2015, Telus announced that all of its wireless sites in British Columbia and Alberta will be upgraded to LTE.
-According to Telus, as of March 31, 2016, it had LTE coverage available 97% of the Canadian population and LTE Advance coverage available to 50% of the Canadian population.
+Bell Mobility, which shares towers and coverage with TELUS, intends to expand LTE coverage to 98% of the Canadian population by the end of 2016.
+As a consequence, TELUS' coverage will similarly expand.
+In April 2015, TELUS announced that all of its wireless sites in British Columbia and Alberta will be upgraded to LTE.
+According to TELUS, as of March 31, 2016, it had LTE coverage available 97% of the Canadian population and LTE Advance coverage available to 50% of the Canadian population.

-In May 2016, Telus announced that by the end of the year, it would expand its coverage to 99% of British Columbians and expand its LTE coverage to 98% of British Columbians, expand its LTE coverage to 99% of Albertans, and expand its LTE coverage to 99% of Ontarians.
+In May 2016, TELUS announced that by the end of the year, it would expand its coverage to 99% of British Columbians and expand its LTE coverage to 98% of British Columbians, expand its LTE coverage to 99% of Albertans, and expand its LTE coverage to 99% of Ontarians.

-On April 18, 2016, Telus launched Voice over LTE (VoLTE).
+On April 18, 2016, TELUS launched Voice over LTE (VoLTE).
 VoLTE is supported throughout Canada.

 Radio frequency summary

 Products

-Telus' product lineup mainly consists of smartphones but also includes a few feature phones.
-As of July 2017, smartphones are currently sold with either Android or iOS operating systems preloaded.

-Telus also sells several mobile broadband modems for use with its mobile broadband service.
-All modems currently sold support HSPA+ and LTE, and can connect to a personal computer via a Universal Serial Bus (USB) port, while some also provide Internet access to multiple devices via Wi-Fi and thus do not require a wired connection.

-In many areas of Alberta and British Columbia, Telus offers an LTE/HSPA+ internet service for stationary use in homes or businesses in rural areas where wired service is unavailable.
-This service uses an LTE router which provides WIFI and LAN connectivity.
-The router can be purchased outright, or it can be paid for with 24 equal payments added to the bill over two years.
-The payments which would be over $11.00 are rounded down to $10 per month.
+TELUS Mobility currently carries iPhone and Android smartphones, plus the ZTE Cymbal 2 feature phone.
+These types of smartphones were added to the TELUS lineup on November 5, 2009, coinciding with the carrier's launch of its 3G HSPA network.
+Since the launch of its 5G NR network in 2020, all devices sold by TELUS are compatible with its 4G LTE network, and most smartphones are also compatible with its 5G network.

+Former devices sold by TELUS generally used deprecated network technologies: 3G CDMA and HSPA/HSPA+, 2G CDMA and 1G AMPS.
+Of these, only the HSPA and HSPA+ networks remain in operation.
+In contrast to Verizon and Sprint in the United States, TELUS did not offer CDMA service with its iPhone and Android devices.
+TELUS formerly carried devices with the BlackBerry, webOS and Windows operating systems, which are no longer supported.